mithunpaul08/mean-teacher/pytorch/README.md

   of dataloader class

 # Todo:
+- check loss function in libowen-make it same as libowen

 - turn glove on/load embeddings and not just randomly initialize them
 - update embeddings
 - replace SGD with adam